united-security-providers/usp-core-waap-killercoda/usp-core-waap-graphql/step2/info.md

 > &#8987; Wait until the console on the right side shows `*** Scenario ready ***`

-Applying USP Core WAAP provides immediate protection against CVE-2025-29927 without requiring downtime or changes to the application's source code.
-It's a cost-effective solution that reduces the risk of attacks until a permanent patch on the application source code can be implemented.
-In this particular example, the use of USP Core WAAP in its default configuration prevents exploitation of CVE-2025-29927!

-**While the use of a USP Core WAAP serves as a quick and generic solution to mitigate a vulnerability until an application update can be applied this is no replacement to patch application code!**

 ### Configure your CoreWaapService instance

 > &#128270; If you are inexperienced with Kubernetes scroll down to the solution section where you'll find a step-by-step guide.